ghc/ghc/docs/users_guide/using-warnings.rst

     Warnings are treated only as warnings, not as errors.
 This is the default, but can be useful to negate a :ghc-flag:`-Werror` flag.

+When a warning is emitted, the specific warning flag which controls it, as well as the group it belongs to, are shown.

+.. ghc-flag:: -fshow-warning-groups

+    Name the group a warning flag belongs to.

+    This is enabled by default.
+Disable with ``-fno-show-warning-groups``.

 The full set of warning options is described below.
 To turn off any warning, simply give the corresponding ``-Wno-...`` option on the command line.
 For backwards compatibility with GHC versions prior to 8.0,